aoyshi/Machine-Leaning-Basics/unsupervised/clustering/kmeans/README.md

 2. Program will print out detailed comparison between my kmeans function (from scratch) vs sci-kit learn's built-in kmeans function outputs.

 ## Notes:
-KMeans++ vs Lloyd's:/
+KMeans++ vs Lloyd's:\
-Lloyd's random initialization (seeding) of centroids can lead to iterations where a centroid has 0 assignments, which leads to NaN values for the new centroids (remember that each centroid is sum of assignees / count of assignees)./
+Lloyd's random initialization (seeding) of centroids can lead to iterations where a centroid has 0 assignments, which leads to NaN values for the new centroids (remember that each centroid is sum of assignees / count of assignees).\
 KMeans++ does a smarter random seeding of centroids - data points that are farther away from the set of already chosen centroids are more likely to be picked as the next centroid.

 ## Limitations of my implementation: